ivastar/llm4hack/guidance_and_ethical_concerns_hackathons.md

 - **Guidelines**:
   - Implement privacy-by-design principles, ensuring minimal data collection and secure storage where applicable.
   - Conduct risk assessments to identify potential harmful applications of the solution, and document steps to mitigate them.
-  - Use mock or synthetic data during development if sensitive data is unnecessary.
+  - Use mock or synthetic data during development if sensitive data is necessary.
   - Clearly explain measures to address ethical concerns in presentations, such as adherence to data protection regulations and bias mitigation strategies.
   - Outline specific next steps for addressing current limitations and minimizing future risks (e.g., additional testing, expert reviews, or external audits).